 Shoes play an essential role in every outfit.
 After all, the right footwear can quickly make or break your look.
 So, if you want to appear stylish, it’s important to have the right shoes on hand to complete and complement your every ensemble.
 Luckily, we can point you and your feet in the right direction.
-From running errands to attending a formal gala, we’ve narrowed down a selection of footwear that will fashionably see you through every occasion.
+From running errands to attending a formal gala, we’ve narrowed down a selection of stylish men’s shoes at everyman should have in his wardrobe.

 Like so many types of dress shoes, the brogue was conceived as a far more utilitarian shoe than the way we wear them today.
 The holes and perforations in brogues were originally there to help drain water after crossing bogs and swamps in muddy Ireland.
 Today, we think of the brogue with a little more respect.
 Hopefully, you won’t find yourself knee-deep in muck when wearing them.
 Opt for dark brown brogues for formal occasions and lighter brogues for casual days.
 Black brogues work best with a suit but don’t get carried away and wear them to a black tie event.
 When buying brogues remember as a rule of thumb, the more broguing on the shoe, the less formal it is.